 This post contains affiliate links to the products mentioned.
 Read our disclosure policy for more information.

-- FREE caterpillar template <—– Get the free craft template HERE
+- Caterpillar template <—– Get the craft template HERE

 - green cardstock